tedmcn/SoftSysGraphicalGrapes/README.md

 ### Procedural Generation and Cellular Automata

 Procedural generation in computer graphics means to generate textures and models algorithmically instead of manually.
-Modern games have been using procedural generation to generate complex game contents, and we choose maze generation as a basic implementation of this concept.
+Modern games have been using procedural generation to generate complex game content, and we choose terrain generation as a specific implementation of this concept.

 Cellular Automaton (CA) is a discrete model that consists of a set of cells, where each cell has its own assigned state.
 A new generation is created when each cell changes its state based on its current state and the states of its neighbours following pre-defined rules.
 We implemented CA as our algorithm for maze generation and this algorithm enables the appearance of infinite procedural generation based our given set of rules.